chrisspencer1013/NHacks_Android/README.md

 1. Install android studio from [here](https://developer.android.com/studio)
     - make sure to install with an android emulator if you are planning on using it (you can do it later too)
 2. Select `Start a new Android Studio project`
-3. Select `Empty Activity` (I encourage you to check out some of the boilerplates next time next time).
+3. Select `Empty Activity` (I encourage you to check out some of the boilerplates next time!)
 4. Configure your project:
   - We will name it `RPS`
   - Don't modify the package name for now